+After the Japanese bombing of Pearl Harbor brought the United States into World War II, Agnew and his girlfriend, Beverly Jackson, attempted to join the US Army Air Corps together.
+But Joyce Stearns, head of the Physics Department at the University of Denver, persuaded them to instead join him at the University of Chicago, where Stearns became deputy head of the Metallurgical Laboratory.
 In Chicago, Harold worked with Enrico Fermi and others on the construction of Chicago Pile-1, the first graphitemoderated nuclear reactor.
 Initially, he worked on instrumentation, calibrating Geiger counters, and then on stacking the graphite bricks that formed the reactor’s neutron moderator.
 On December 2, 1942, he witnessed the first self-sustained nuclear chain reaction when Pile-1 went critical.
 H.

 After these successful tests, he and Beverly, now married, followed Fermi and others to Los Alamos to participate in the Manhattan Project for the development of a nuclear bomb.
 Toward the completion of the project, scientists were faced with the problem of measuring the yield of the device they had just built.
 With Luis Alvarez and Lawrence Johnson, Agnew devised a remarkable method to measure the yield of the nuclear blast by dropping pressure gauges on parachutes from airplanes just before the explosion and telemetering the readings back to the plane.
 During the bombing of Hiroshima on August 6, 1945, Agnew, Alvarez, and Johnson flew as scientific observers on a second plane and measured the yield of the explosion.
 Agnew also took, on his own initiative, a handheld 16-millimeter movie camera and filmed the only existing movies of the Hiroshima event as seen from the air.

 In 1970 he became the third director of Los Alamos National Laboratory (then called Los Alamos Scientific Laboratory), which he headed for nearly a decade during times of great change.
 He left his imprint in many areas.
 Under his leadership, the laboratory developed an underground test containment program, completed the Meson Physics Facility, acquired its first Cray supercomputer, and trained the first class of International Atomic Energy Agency weapons inspectors.
 Los Alamos was commissioned with developing the W76 device, used by Trident I and Trident II submarine-launched ballistic missiles, and the W78 device, used by Minuteman II intercontinental ballistic missiles.
 He was particularly proud of advances made at the laboratory in the configuration of these devices and in developing new insensitive high explosives that enhance safety in the handling and storage of nuclear weapons.